 The Hope Program

 The Peninsula Humane Society & SPCA’s Hope Program helps the neediest animals and gives them a second chance at life.
-As an open-door shelter, PHS/SPCA accepts all animals regardless of their age, size, temperament and behavior.
+As an open-door shelter, PHS/SPCA accepts all animals regardless of their age, size or breed.
 Some animals arrive perfectly healthy and need nothing more than a new loving home, but many others need extra medical care, behavior training, or TLC before they can be placed into a new forever home.
 For some of them, PHS/SPCA is their only chance.
-Hope saves on average more than 150 animals every month.
-Thanks to generous support, this number keeps growing!
+Hope saves on average more than 100 animals every month, thanks to your generous support!
+See some of the graduates of the Hope Program on our Shelter Stories page.
 If you are interested in learning more or are able to make a life-saving contribution, please contact Lisa Van Buskirk at 650-340-7022, ext.
-327 or LVanbuskirk@PHS-SPCA.org.
+327 or Lvanbuskirk@PHS-SPCA.org.

-Our Hope story dates back a few decades.
-A PHS/SPCA officer was called to a scene where a tan and white Australian Shepherd mix was dying — an apparent, yet inexplicable stabbing victim.
-Staff veterinarians felt the frightened dog would not make it through the night and doubted she would ever trust another human, yet she was given pain medication and supportive care.
+Our Hope story dates back a few decades when a PHS/SPCA staff member was called to a scene where a tan and white Corgi mix was dying — an apparent, yet inexplicable stabbing victim.
+Staff veterinarians feared this scared, weak dog would not make it through the night and doubted she would ever trust another human if she did.
+They did everything they could to stabilize her and reduce her pain.
 The following day, she showed a flicker of hope; she began eating and even wagged her tail.
 “Hope,” as we began calling her, progressed further over the next few days.
-Her circle of friends at the shelter grew as did the number of interested adopters.
-One volunteer persisted in her efforts to adopt and gave Hope fabulous years of her love and care.
-Hope’s story inspired a program that would care for more animals like her who need specialty care before being made well enough for adoption.
+Her circle of friends at the shelter grew as staff and volunteers worked with her to heal her wounds and come out of her shell.
+One volunteer, who was at the shelter the day Hope arrived, gave her a fabulous home with years of love and care.
+Hope’s story inspired our donor funded Hope Program which allows us to care for more animals like her who need specialty care before being made well enough for adoption.